openmove/ojp-middleware/README.md

 # OJP middleware

-Open API for distributed Journey Planning to OpentripPlanner Middleware
+Open API for distributed Journey Planning to OpentripPlanner Middleware as a Passive System

 ## Structure